TechXEng · Engineering × Technology × SIGNAL Thinking

 A builder learning in public.

-I’m a mechanical engineering student exploring how systems actually work across engineering, software, and reasoning.
+I’m a mechanical engineering student exploring how systems work across engineering, software, robotics, and reasoning.
 TechXEng is not a finished platform.
 It is a process built in public.

 The aim is not to sound certain.
 The aim is to think clearly, test ideas honestly, and keep what survives deeper questioning.